Get PeakVisor App

 • The snowiest months are December and January.

-• February and March offer sunny skies, great base depth, and promising snow conditions.
+• February and March offer sunny skies, excellent base depth, and promising snow conditions.

 • April and May are legendary for spring skiing.

 The long seasons here are an incredible anomaly for this latitude.
-Sure, there are glacier chairlifts open all summer in Europe, but Mammoth is at 37 degrees latitude — the same as the northern tip of Africa: Morocco, Tunisia, Algeria, and other countries.
+Sure, glacier chairlifts are open all summer in Europe, but Mammoth is at 37 degrees latitude — the same as the northern tip of Africa: Morocco, Tunisia, and Algeria.
 The resort’s altitude, extensive north-facing terrain, and abundant snowfall all contribute to the duration of the snowpack well into summer.

 Mammoth Mountain, California